ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 1. Verify that logins and logouts work as before.

-## Exercise 5.2: Hashed passwords in MongoDb
+## Part 5.2: Hashed passwords in MongoDb

 Now let's do hashed passwords in MongoDb.